 An advisor will be able to evaluate any transfer credits you may have from another school.
 MSUB accepts transfer credits from any accredited institution.
 Academic Advisors are available to evaluate transfer credits.

 How does a general online class work?

-Please visit these training videos to get an idea of how online classes work.
+Visit our e-Learning section to get an idea of how online classes work.

 Do I have to be in class at a certain time for online classes?